 The Enlightened Keto Collection Variety Pack is another excellent option when you can’t decide which flavor you want or need to try them all before picking favorites.
 The pack includes nine flavors, including mint chocolate chunk, peanut butter cookie and brownie dough, and caramel chocolate double dough.
 If you don't want the bundle, you can purchase the pints individually.

-Made with high-quality, keto-friendly ingredients, like cream, egg yolks, butter, monk fruit, and erythritol, these Enlightened ice creams are one of the lowest net carb options you can find.
+Made with keto-friendly ingredients, like cream, egg yolks, butter, monk fruit, and erythritol, these Enlightened ice creams are one of the lowest net carb options you can find.
 Most flavors have only 1 gram of net carbs per serving (there are about four servings in the pint) and 17 grams of fat, so you can enjoy a treat while staying in ketosis.

 If you want to try all the keto ice cream you can handle, opt for The Crave Pack by Killer Creamery (view at Amazon).
 If you want to stay low-carb, but prefer to ditch the dairy, the Nubocha Chocolate Arriba (view at Instacart) and So Delicious Dairy Free Coconutmilk Dipped Vanilla Bars (view at Instacart) will curb your sweet tooth.